alessoh/NeuroSymbolic-Recursive/README.md

 ## Contributing

 Contributions are welcome from researchers and developers interested in advancing reasoning systems.
 Before contributing, please review the existing codebase and test suite to understand the architecture and coding conventions.
 Open an issue to discuss significant changes or new features before implementing them.
 This ensures alignment with project goals and prevents duplicated effort.

-When submitting pull requests, include tests for new functionality to maintain code coverage, add docstrings and comments explaining complex logic, update documentation to reflect changes, and ensure all existing tests pass with your modifications.
-Follow the existing code style and structure to maintain consistency across the project.

-Areas particularly valuable for contribution include implementing new symbolic reasoning capabilities for different constraint types, developing visualization tools for reasoning traces and component interactions, extending the neural architecture with attention or graph networks, adding benchmark problems and evaluation metrics, and improving training efficiency and convergence.

 ## License